Black Lives Matter: Readings for Artists and Business Owners

 You aren't just creating art, you're creating evidence.
 The images you take can have unintended consequences.

 Here's a few local and tech based programs run by and geared at Black and brown communities that I am passionate about.
-I am currently raising funds for Tech Foundry for my birthday with a $200 goal.
-All images hyperlinked.
+I raised $240 in funds for Tech Foundry for my birthday.
+All images hyperlinked (apologies for some typos).